(My review on goodreads)

 This first volume in Deutcher´s biography of Trotsky takes us through 1921.
 Deutcher paints a picture of a man who is brilliant, courageous, determined, principled, and stubborn.

-Trotsky was born to a family of soon-to-be well-to-do peasants.
+Trotsky was born to a family of soon-to-be well to do peasants.
 He did very well in school, and had begun a course in mathematics.
-But while at University he came under the influence of student radicals, and though he initially held a skeptical stance, he was eventually convinced of the need for radical change to the autocratic Tsarist government, and once convinced he through himself into left politics with all his energy.
+But while at University he came under the influence of student radicals, and though he initially held a skeptical stance, he was eventually convinced of the need for radical change to the autocratic Tsarist government, and once convinced he threw himself into left politics with all his energy.
 This was to be a pattern that repeated many times in his career.

 This is mostly a political / public biography, with scant attention paid to Trotsky´s personal life, other than some brief references to his leaving his first wife while in internal exile under the Tsar, and meeting and eventually marrying the woman (Sedova) who would remain with him until his death.